 As Jewish Federations, representing our statewide Jewish community, we were deeply disappointed by the university’s stand.
 To issue any qualifications, hesitations, or expressions of sympathy for Palestinian suffering when Jewish students are fearful of walking through campus wearing kippot or Jewish stars, is wrong.

-Yesterday, in a meeting with President Jonathan Holloway, who assumed his position just one year ago, executives and CRC directors from five NJ Jewish Federations had an opportunity to voice our disappointment directly and share concerns from the statewide Jewish community.
+Yesterday, in a meeting with President Jonathan Holloway, who assumed his position just one year ago, executives and JCRC directors from five NJ Jewish Federations had an opportunity to voice our disappointment directly and share concerns from the statewide Jewish community.

 We urged President Holloway to reject any attempt to connect antisemitism in this country to the Israeli-Palestinian conflict 3,000 miles away.
 Would Rutgers qualify its support for Asian Americans because of China’s actions against the Uyghurs?
 Would Rutgers withhold allyship with its Muslim community because of Saudi bombings of Yemen?
 To create such a linkage for American Jews is applying a double standard not used for any other people or faraway conflict.
 Not only does this not help Palestinians in the Middle East, we told President Holloway, it helps perpetuate antisemitism here.